 * Sheila Heti’s THE METAPHYSICAL POLL

-A selection of Contemporary Artists using AI (critically!)
+A selection of Contemporary Artists using AI (critically)

 Hito Steyerl